 You are now used to the vast Bolshoi stage.
 La Scala’s is smaller, and that of The Royal Opera House is even smaller.

 The Bolshoi stage is very big, so almost always when we travel we have to adjust a little bit depending on the different stages, but I really like the atmosphere at the Royal Opera House.

 To round off the interview, I wanted to ask him about his character.
 His apparent timidity must cover a steely core otherwise how could he have confronted so many challenges, and alone, far away from his family and friends?
 All the while he was also battling to learn a new language and – even if he did feel warmly welcomed at the Bolshoi – facing the critical and maybe resentful looks of dancers who have gone through the rigorous Russian training.
 Many would have been defeated by the pressure.

 It’s difficult to describe oneself… maybe you could do it?

 And that’s it – I can’t.
-Tissi smiles often but there seems to be a melancholic layer just beneath the surface and as he smiles he often drops his gaze.
+Tissi smiles a lot but there seems to be a melancholic layer just beneath the surface and when he smiles he often drops his gaze.
 From time to time he appears to drift off into his own pensive space.
 He is something of an enigma.
-But in an age when everything is laid bare in social media, it could be that some mystery isn’t such a bad thing, and for someone interpreting various characters on stage perhaps, even, an asset.
+But in an age when everything is laid bare in social media, it could be that a little mystery isn’t such a bad thing, and for someone interpreting various characters on stage perhaps, even, an asset.